 False sharing occurs when the data layout is at odds with the memory access pattern, namely threads updating thread-specific data that happens to fall on the same cache line.

-Imagine we’re writing a multi-threaded queue.
+Imagine we’re writing some sort of concurrent queue where multiple threads update head- and tail indices.
 To avoid false sharing, we must to go from this situation:

 Cachelines